devAMED/ObjectOrienFinal/oop/finalexam/t1/readme.md

 Remove from list 3 every element whose index equals a value in list 1.
 Invalid indices raise the same warning and are ignored.
 -------------
-Error Handling (“Big Values”)
+## Error Handling (“Big Values”)

-A big value is any index that falls outside its target list.
+A **big value** is any index that falls outside its target list.
 When this occurs the program prints exactly one diagnostic line:

-Big value — index <n> is invalid for list<m> (size <s>) The original animation flashes such cells in red; our console message mirrors that behaviour without terminating the run.
+The original animation highlights such cells in red; our console message mirrors that behaviour without terminating the run.

 <img width="938" alt="Screenshot 2025-07-03 at 10 06 08 AM" src="https://github.com/user-attachments/assets/a31ee652-bc1c-4396-a096-0ace55cbe7a2" />